 - "annual allowance" means the annual allowance granted in respect of the cost of erection of hotel buildings or the cost of effecting improvements to such buildings under section 13bis(1) at the rate of 2%, 5% or 20% depending on the circumstances; - "grading allowance" means the annual grading allowance on hotel buildings or improvements to such buildings contemplated in section 13bis(2), (3) and (4); - "section" means a section of the Act; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.

-All interpretation notes referred to are available on the SARS website at www.sars.gov.za.
-Unless indicated otherwise, the latest issue of these documents should be consulted.
+All interpretation notes referred to in this Note are the latest versions, unless indicated otherwise, available on the SARS website at www.sars.gov.za.

 1. Purpose